felipap/nudge/CONTRIBUTING.md

 ## Why we use a simple back-end API instead of proxying OpenAI calls

-For users that don't have an OpenAI API key, we provide a "hosted" version of Nudge that sends AI requests through our API server at nudge.fyi.
+For users that don't have a Gemini or OpenAI API key, we provide a "hosted" version of Nudge that sends AI requests through our API server at nudge.fyi.
 The API has different endpoints like `/api/assess` and `/api/feedback`, one for each type of AI inference used in the app.
 Each endpoint expects a different set of inputs,